- Aims and Objectives

 Import/Export of Food

 Since 1st January 2021 certification of food before export into Europe is required.
 This means that every consignment of food must be inspected and certified by an Environmental Health Officer before export.
-This is a distinct issue for those businesses exporting fish from Rye to Europe.
-Significant time was spent working with businesses to develop working methods to allow inspection and certification at the right time before transport.
-Environmental Health Officers had refresher training on fish identification and assessment of fitness for consumption.
+In 2023-4 we issued twenty one export health certificates for fresh fish from Rye to the European Union.

 Notifiable Diseases